danjohnson3141/Jekyll-Test/post_likes/GET-post_likes-users-post_id.md

 =
 ####Parameters:

-(post likes) :id - Integer, passed in through the URL.
-Is derived from the 'id' field on the 'post_likes' table.
+:post_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'posts' table.

 =
 ####Response: